 Weather, low prices hurt lucrative baby eel market

-PORTLAND, Maine (AP) — Maine's lucrative baby eel season is off to a slow start, with cold weather and resurgent foreign markets combining to depress catch and prices paid to fishermen, officials say.
+PORTLAND, Maine (AP) — Cold weather and resurgent foreign markets are combining to depress the catch and prices in Maine's lucrative baby eel harvest.

-The elvers are caught in rivers and sold overseas as seed stock for aquaculture companies in Asia that raise them to maturity and sell them for food.
+The elvers are sold overseas as seed stock for aquaculture companies in Asia that raise them to maturity and sell them for food.